In This Article

 Please give us a rating and comment below.
 We love hearing from you!

 Best Banana Cream Pie Recipe

 For the Filling:

-- Line edges of cold crust with foil to prevent burning and fill inside of plate with pie weights (I use a bag of beans in oven-proof bag) Bake 25-30 minutes.
-Remove weights and foil.
-Continue baking until golden brown, about 10 minutes.
-Let cool completely.
+- Line the edges of the crust with foil, and fill the inside with pie weights (We use dry beans in an oven-proof bag.).
+Bake 25-30 minutes.
+Remove the foil and weights, and continue to bake 10 minutes or until golden brown.
+Set aside to cool completely.

 Make the Filling:

 - In a medium saucepan, whisk the sugar, cornstarch, and salt.
 Add the evaporated milk, egg yolks, and whole milk.
 Whisk again until smooth.

 - Bring the ingredients to a simmer over medium heat and whisk constantly for 5 minutes or until the mixture thickens and becomes smooth.
 It's important to keep whisking until mixture turns very thick.

 - Remove the pan from the heat, and whisk in the butter and vanilla extract.
 Let the filling cool for 5 minutes, stirring frequently with a wooden spoon. *Do not stir again after this.